 If an evacuation notice is given for your area:

 - Gather insurance documents and prescription medications and add them to your storm kit.

 - Protect your home by unplugging appliances and turning off electricity and the main water valve.
 Do not turn off natural gas unless local officials advise it.

-- Tell someone outside of the storm area where you are going and the route you are likely to take.
+- Tell someone outside of the storm area the location of your safe destination and the route you plan to take to get there.

-- If time permits, and you live in an identified surge zone, elevate furniture to protect it from flooding, or better yet, move it to a higher floor.
+- If time permits and you live in an identified surge zone, elevate furniture to protect it from flooding.
+Better yet, move it to a higher floor.